 4. Take in the natural attractions.
 You’ll find the The Nature Center

-open to the public and located at the Omni Amelia Island Plantation
+open to the public and located at the Omni Amelia Island Resort

 .
 Operated by staff with backgrounds in biology and environmental studies, this educating experience offers children a fun and captivating way to learn about the environment around them.
 Stop by for a Critter Talk and meet Buddy the Parrot.